sanika-bhor/NodeJs/NOTES.md

 ### Example:
 If multiple classes share the same functionality, abstract that functionality into a separate utility class or a method that can be reused.

+### ➡  Keep It Simple, Stupid (KISS):
+The KISS principle stands for "Keep It Simple, Stupid."
+It emphasizes simplicity and straightforwardness in design and implementation.
+The goal is to avoid unnecessary complexity and keep things as simple as possible.

+### Example:
+We'll build a basic Node.js application using the Express framework to demonstrate the KISS principle.
+- Project Structure
+- Basic Server Setup
+- Simple Route Handlers
 <!------------------------------------------------------------->
 ----------------------------------------------------------------------------------------------------------------------------------------------